-[Excerpt from “Wild Neighbors–The Humane Approach to Living with Wildlife.”
-Download entire book for free.]
+“Wild Neighbors–The Humane Approach to Living with Wildlife,”

 People may be surprised and sometimes frightened to discover that foxes live in their neighborhoods, but these fears are almost completely groundless.
 Foxes are not dangerous to humans, except when they are rabid (which is very rare) or are captured and handled.
 Even then, it takes a lot of handling for a fox even to defend himself by biting, and the natural tendency is for the animal to flee rather than fight.
 Red foxes occasionally prey on small house cats or kittens and certainly will take small animals such as rabbits, guinea pigs, and poultry when they are left outside unprotected.
 Both red and gray foxes will eat cultivated grapes, raspberries, and other fruit, but they usually do not bother garden vegetables.
 In all, foxes do such little damage and cause so few conflicts with people that we hesitate to characterize them as a problem at all.
 Nonetheless, thousands are killed every year because they are perceived as threats.

 Sometimes foxes are blamed for damage they did not cause.
 The trash can that was knocked over by the neighborhood dogs may attract a fox who is observed and then blamed.
-Foxes may cut through yards when moving from one hunting area to another, and the homeowner becomes unreasonably concerned about their presence.
+Foxes may cut through yards and sometimes use your deer feeder at home for food when moving from one hunting area to another, and the homeowner becomes unreasonably concerned about their presence.
 In fact, the fox is not a bother at all.
 If left alone, he will probably do the homeowner a service by performing a little free rodent control as he passes by.

 Poultry should be protected with secure hutches or pens built to withstand any effort by foxes, raccoons, or dogs to break in.
 Because predators can dig under fences, it is important to make sure that an L-shaped footer is buried around the outer perimeter.
 Electric fences can also exclude foxes but work best in conjunction with other permanent perimeter fencing, as when a singlestrand electrified fence is placed about four inches off the ground in front of a chain link or other fence.
 For their health and safety, The HSUS recommends that pets such as rabbits and guinea pigs not be kept outdoors, especially at night.
 If outside by day, they should be housed in structures that are secure from both bird and mammal predators.